 If proving paternity has become an issue in a family dispute, the services of a Toronto paternity lawyer could be most helpful.
 Whether you are trying to prove or disprove paternity, the process can be emotionally wrenching and challenging.
-An experienced family lawyer like Paul Riley could be a valuable resource as you go through the ordeal.
+An experienced family lawyer could be a valuable resource as you go through the ordeal.

 If a man wishes to be considered a child’s legal father, he does not need to go to court to do so.
 If he signs the child’s birth registration form, he acknowledges he intends to be the child’s legal father.

 In many circumstances, the law presumes paternity.
 According to the Ontario Children’s Law Reform Act §7(2), a man is presumed to be a child’s father if:

 In other circumstances, a man might have to prove he is the child’s father through a declaration of parentage proceeding.
 A declaration of parentage is also necessary if a man wishes to dispute paternity.

 Mothers often bring declaration of parentage proceedings when they wish to obtain child support from a father who denies responsibility for a child.
 In that situation, a court would expect to see a blood test or DNA analysis establishing paternity.